 Whenever something’s costed it seems to be extravagantly costed so it always looks overpriced, but when the thing is built it’s the cheapest that works.
 There is this mentality I have found that they could do it better for less, but they don’t.
 It’s very, very frustrating.
 I don’t know what it is, this kind of apologist attitude.
 The road guys have things well-costed and ready to go and they lobby for them, but for rail they seem to dodder along a bit.

 —John Kirk (former head, Australasian Railway Association), in The Age, 13 June 2009

-And it isn’t just in Melbourne that public transport projects get burdened with ludicrously high costings.
-The same is true in Sydney, where public transport is no better managed than in Melbourne:
+Confirming it isn’t just in Melbourne that public transport projects get burdened with ludicrously high costings, there are ample examples from Sydney:

 When the go-ahead for NSW RailCorp’s proposed 13 kilometre line to Sydney’s south-west growth centre was announced in June last year (characteristically, it’s since been indefinitely deferred) the estimated cost was $1.36 billion—more than the price of [Perth’s 72 kilometre] Mandurah line.
 How could a simple 13 kilometre project over unchallenging greenfield terrain with just two new stations, a stabling yard, reconstruction of Glenfield station and connections to the Southern Line possibly set the taxpayer back $106 million per kilometre?…

 The inflated estimate skews benefit-cost analysis so that the project appears uncompetitive with motorways—an outcome neatly coinciding with the dominant philosophy of state governments… [But] if the project is cancelled, its estimate becomes the baseline for the next estimate.
 It takes little imagination to see that this process, continuously repeated, would put costs on an escalator….